civilKaos82/quad-ruby-meets-samuel-beckett-challenge/README.md

 ## Releases
 ### Release 0: Pseudocode the Algorithm
 Before we start coding, we need to understand how the the stage directions work.
 We've been provided with some [example output], and there are also tests that describe the behavior of our method.
 Before we begin, let's take some time to extract patterns from the expected outputs.
-If necessary, we should use pen and paper, colored index cards, stickies notes, or whatever and use them to represent which actors are on stage at a given time.
+If necessary, we should use pen and paper, colored index cards, sticky notes, or whatever and use them to represent which actors are on stage at a given time.

 If we don't see the pattern it will be impossible to implement it in Ruby.
 Do we see how we can get the stage directions for three actors from the directions for two?
 Or the directions for four actors from those for three?
 Does an iterative or recursive solution feel more appropriate?